 The calendar year deductible is specified in the table above.
 Other parts of this booklet will tell you when benefits are subject to the calendar year deductible.
-The calendar year deductible is the amount you or your family must pay for some medical expenses covered by the plan before your healthcare benefits begin.
+The calendar year deductible is the amount you or your family must pay for some medical expenses covered by the plan before your healthcare benefits begin (other than for certain kinds of preventive care as discussed below).

-• The individual calendar year deductible must be satisfied on a per member per calendar year basis, subject to the family calendar year deductible maximum.
+For self-only contracts, the self-only calendar year deductible is satisfied by you per calendar year.
+For family contracts:

-- When covered charges are applied towards the deductible for services rendered in October, November, or December, we will credit those covered charges towards the calendar year deductible for the following year. - Only one individual calendar year deductible is required when two or more family members have expenses resulting from injuries received in one accident. - In all cases, the deductible will be applied to claims in the order in which they are processed regardless of the order in which they are received.
+- The individual calendar year deductible must be satisfied on a per member per calendar year basis, subject to the family calendar year deductible maximum. - The individual calendar year deductible is an aggregate dollar amount.
+This means that all amounts applied toward the individual calendar year deductible will count toward the family calendar year deductible amount.
+Once the family calendar year deductible is met, no further family members must satisfy the individual calendar year deductible. - Only one individual calendar year deductible is required when two or more family members have expenses resulting from injuries received in one accident.